Explanations to the standard change from 2018-01-01

 Consequences of the new standard specifications

 Until 31 December, 2017, the old versions of EN 131 Part 1 and Part 2 will still be valid in parallel with the new versions.
+Until 31 Mai, 2020, the old versions of EN 131 Part 4 will still be valid in parallel with the new versions.

 After that date, manufacturers may only market ladders that correspond to the new standard.